NateSolon/chessdata/README.md

 Access chess games with public APIs, convert chess formats like PGNs to data-friendly formats like CSVs, and analyze moves with chess engines.

+## About

+Chess is a rich area for data analysis.
+Records of billions (!) of games are available for free.
+These can be mined not only for chess insights, but to research other areas of interest including explainable AI, fraud detection, and many others.
+But chess games are typically not stored in formats suitable for data analysis.

+This library contains tools to make it easier to do research with chess data.
+It allows you to convert PGNs - the most common format for chess games, which is human-readable but poorly suited to data analysis - and converts them to data-friendly formats like CSVs.
+It also contains utilities for using a ches

 ## Install

 `git clone https://github.com/NateSolon/chessdata.git`